pjkundert/python-slip39/README.txt

 <https://shop.ledger.com/pages/ledger-nano-x?r=2cd1cb6ae51f>

-1 Security with Availability ════════════════════════════
+2 Security with Availability ════════════════════════════

   For both BIP-39 and SLIP-39, a 128- or 256-bit random "seed" is the
-  source of an unlimited sequence of Ethereum and Bitcoin HD (Heirarchical Deterministic) derived Wallet accounts.
+  source of an unlimited sequence of Ethereum and Bitcoin Heirarchical Deterministic (HD) derived Wallet accounts.
 Anyone who can obtain this seed gains control of all Ethereum, Bitcoin (and other) accounts derived from it, so it must be securely stored.

   Losing this seed means that all of the HD Wallet accounts are permanently lost.
 It must be /both/ backed up securely, /and/ be